 A light lunch is provided together with tea and coffee and there is a general discussion with experienced members of the association on any areas that are of concern or need clarification.
-We do provide a vegertarian option for the lunch that we provide within the cost of the day, but not Vegan or other specialist dietry needs, so those needing a special diet will have to bring their own.
+We do provide a vegetarian option for the lunch that we provide within the cost of the day, but not Vegan or other specialist dietry needs, so those requiring a special diet will have to bring their own food.

 The afternoon session (2.00pm):

 Weather permitting, those attending will be loaned protective top/ jacket and veil.
 You are advised to wear thick jeans (denims) and bring with you wellington boots and gloves – Marigold washing up gloves are ideal.

 Course attendees are escorted to our apiary nearby where members will supervise and explain the use of protective clothing to ensure personal safety.
 Experienced members will supervise each group in opening up a hive and examining the bees and combs.
 The members will explain what is being observed and what you can expect to see and why.
 Attendees will be encouraged to handle the bees and combs themselves if they wish – but it is not compulsory.

 The day finishes at 4.00pm with tea and coffee and a discussion on the days events to answer any further questions that arise.

 The day invariably proves to be interesting as well as instructive, and new members are also assured of our continued help and support, together with a sociable framework of meetings throughout the year with a mix of lectures, presentations and practical apiary visits.